Get Involved

 Greeters

 Welcome your fellow Rotarians and guests as they arrive at our weekly lunch meeting at Dutch’s Daughter.
-(Robin Rose at RRose@frederick.health)
+(Trina Tansey at TTansey7@gmail.com)

 Rotobucks